Sunyaev–Zeldovich y Parameter Calculator

 followed by the Rayleigh–Jeans temperature relation

-with TCMB taken to be 2.725 K. This means the displayed temperature shift is
+with TCMB taken to be 2.725 K. In this model the displayed temperature shift is

 This example also shows how to think about scaling.
 If the same gas were twice as hot, the optical depth would stay the same because the number of electrons and the path length would be unchanged, but the Compton y value would double because the pressure doubled.
 If instead the density were five times larger while the temperature stayed fixed, both y and τ would increase by a factor of five.
 These simple proportionalities are one reason the thermal SZ effect is so useful as a pressure probe.

 To illustrate typical numbers encountered in cluster astrophysics, the table below provides examples for idealized plasma slabs.
-These demonstrate how modest variations in electron pressure modify the y parameter by orders of magnitude:
+These show how modest changes in electron pressure move the y parameter by orders of magnitude:

 Though the table lists idealized uniform slabs, real clusters exhibit radial gradients and substructure.
 Observers often combine resolved SZ maps with X-ray measurements to infer three-dimensional pressure distributions.
 Those reconstructions support studies of cluster scaling relations, baryon content, feedback from active galactic nuclei, and the thermodynamic history of the intracluster medium.
 Because the SZ signal remains observable at high redshift, surveys such as ACT, SPT, and Planck have discovered large cluster samples that are valuable for cosmology.